-- "VirnetX" refers to VirnetX, Inc., a Delaware corporation; - "VirnetX Holding Corporation" refers to VirnetX Holding Corporation, a Delaware corporation, formerly PASW, Inc., on and after our reincorporation which became effective on May 30, 2007 and name change which became effective on October 29, 2007, and refers to PASW, Inc., a California corporation, prior to that date; - "the merger" refers to the merger which became effective on July 5, 2007, by and among VirnetX, VirnetX Holding Corporation and a wholly-owned subsidiary of VirnetX Holding Corporation, whereby VirnetX merged with, and became, a wholly-owned subsidiary of VirnetX Holding Corporation and VirnetX Holding Corporation issued shares of its common stock to the stockholders of VirnetX as consideration for the merger; - "the Gilford Offering" and "the public offering" refers to a public offering of 3,450,000 shares of the Company's common stock, which closed on December 31, 2007; and - "we," "our," "us" and "the company" refer to VirnetX Holding Corporation and its wholly-owned subsidiaries, including VirnetX, collectively, on a consolidated basis after giving effect to the merger.

-Unless otherwise noted in this prospectus, all information in this prospectus assumes:

-- no exercise of outstanding options and warrants exercisable for shares of our common stock consisting of the following: - 300,000 shares of our common stock issuable upon exercise of the warrant issued to the underwriter in connection with the December 31, 2007 offering; and - · 4,068,595 shares of our common stock issuable upon exercise of our options outstanding as of March 19, 2008.
+- "VirnetX" refers to VirnetX, Inc., a Delaware corporation; - "VirnetX Holding Corporation refers to VirnetX Holding Corporation, a Delaware corporation, formerly PASW, Inc., on and after our reincorporation which became effective on May 30, 2007 and name change which became effective on October 29, 2007, and refers to PASW, Inc., a California corporation, prior to that date; - "the merger" refers to the merger which became effective on July 5, 2007, by and among VirnetX, VirnetX Holding Corporation and a wholly-owned subsidiary of VirnetX Holding Corporation, whereby VirnetX merged with, and became, a wholly-owned subsidiary of VirnetX Holding Corporation and VirnetX Holding Corporation issued shares of its common stock to the stockholders of VirnetX as consideration for the merger; - "the Gilford Offering" and "the public offering" refers to a public offering of 3,450,000 shares of the Company's common stock, which closed on December 31, 2007; and no exercise of outstanding options and warrants exercisable for shares of our common stock consisting of the following: 300,000 shares of our common stock issuable upon exercise of the warrant issued to the underwriter in connection with the December 31, 2007 offering; and 4,168,595 shares of our common stock issuable upon exercise of our options outstanding as of April 18, 2008. giving effect to the merger. nless otherwise noted in this prospectus, all information in this prospectus assumes: • 300,000 shares of our common stock issuable upon exercise of the warrant issued to the underwriter in connection with the December 31, 2007 offering; and ,,,,,,